Commercial issues from Zamora

 On 6 July 1916 a group of citizens from Zamora wrote to Carranza, telling him that, although private fichas has been banned since the Veracruz notes started to circulate, the Presidente Municipal had allowed Agustín Méndez, a señor Gutiérrez and others to make such an issue, and they had sent Agustín Méndez to Guadalajara to arrange the printing of $100,000, with which they were to be paid.
 They asked Carranza to order the governor to prohibit the fichasCEHM, Fondo XXI Venustiano Carranza, carpeta 87, legajo 9754. $100,000 seems a large figure and the complainants may have exaggerated to stir Carranza into action.

-The fichas were presented José Méndez Macías in packages of 100 each, subdivided by values.
-Aviña, Arceo, Chávez and Cornejo recorded the number in presence of the rest, giving the following numbers:
+The fichas were presented by José Méndez Macías in packages of 100 each, subdivided by values.
+Aviña, Arceo, Chávez and Cornejo recorded the number in presence of the others, giving the following numbers:

 The rarity of these cartones nowadays is explained and documented in this very act of incineration.
 A very small amount of them had survived, with the 25 centavos the most common and 50 centavos the rarest of them all.